Carnosine: benefits, dosage, contraindications

 Neurological

-Carnosine acts as a powerful antioxidant, protecting the brain against oxidative stress and free radical-induced damage.
-It plays a crucial role in preventing neurodegeneration, notably by inhibiting the aggregation of abnormal proteins, such as beta-amyloid (Ab2) involved in Alzheimer's disease, and reducing levels of nitric oxide (NO) and superoxide (O2-) in microglial cells.
-Several mechanisms of action are highlighted, such as the inhibition of the formation of advanced glycation end-products (AGEs) and advanced lipoxidation end-products (ALEs), which are involved in various neurodegenerative diseases, as well as its ability to bind to metal ions of zinc (Zn2+) and copper (Cu2+) which helps regulate zinc and copper homeostasis in the synaptic cleft and protect the brain.
-It has indeed been shown that copper and zinc ions play a key role in the aggregation of A df peptides and neuronal toxicity in Alzheimer's patients.
+Carnosine acts as a powerful antioxidant, protecting the brain against oxidative stress and damage caused by free radicals.
+It plays a crucial role in preventing neurodegeneration, notably by inhibiting the aggregation of abnormal proteins, such as beta-amyloid (Aβ) involved in Alzheimer’s disease, and by reducing levels of nitric oxide (NO) and superoxide (O2-) in microglial cells.
+Several mechanisms of action have been highlighted, such as the inhibition of the formation of advanced glycation end products (AGEs) and advanced lipoxidation end products (ALEs), which are implicated in various neurodegenerative diseases, as well as its ability to bind metal ions of zinc (Zn2+) and copper (Cu2+), which helps regulate zinc and copper homeostasis in the synaptic cleft and protect the brain.
+Indeed, it has been shown that copper and zinc ions play a key role in the aggregation of Aβ peptides and in neuronal toxicity in patients with Alzheimer’s disease.

 Usages associés

-Toxic effects of beta-amyloid(25-35) on immortalised rat brain endothelial cell: protection by carnosine, homocarnosine and beta-alanine
+Toxic effects of beta-amyloid(25-35) on immortalized rat brain endothelial cell: protection by carnosine, homocarnosine and beta-alanine

 Endogenous mechanisms of neuroprotection: role of zinc, copper, and carnosine